LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ### Running the Test

-The [laxarJS Mocks Setup Instructions](https://laxarjs.org/docs/laxar-mocks-v2-latest/) explain how to run widget tests from the command line using karma, or interactively using a generated HTML test runner.
+The [LaxarJS Mocks Setup Instructions](https://laxarjs.org/docs/laxar-mocks-v2-latest/) explain how to run widget tests from the command line using karma, or interactively using a generated HTML test runner.
 Hopefully this makes it simple to set up continuous testing for your application.